Far-right politics in Serbia: Yugoslavia

 After the beginning of World War II, the government of Yugoslavia adopted anti-Jewish laws.
 Milan Nedić was appointed prime minister of the puppet government in 1941; he was a supporter of fascist and ultranationalist policies.
 During his premiership, Nedić also promoted conspiracy theories about Jews.
 Kosta Pećanac, who headed Chetnik units in the 1930s, embraced chauvinism and led his group of Chetniks into allegiance with Nedić's government.
 Chetniks under Draža Mihailović began collaborating with the Axis Forces as early as 1941.
 Mihailović denied that he collaborated with the Axis forces, although in 1943 he admitted it in a conversation with a British liaison officer.
 After 1943, Mihailović collaborated with Nazi Germany on an informal basis.
 The Chetniks during World War II were royalist and nationalist, while their main objective was the creation of a Greater Serb state within Yugoslavia.
 Chetniks also favoured population transfer.

-After World War II, the Communist Party of Yugoslavia (KPJ), later known as the League of Communists of Yugoslavia (SKJ), came to power and reformed the state as the Federal People's Republic of Yugoslavia.
-Josip Broz Tito led Yugoslavia until his death in 1980, and shortly after his death, local branches of the SKJ began promoting ethno-nationalist rhetoric, including the League of Communists of Serbia (SKS).
+After World War II, the Communist Party of Yugoslavia (KPJ), later known as the League of Communists of Yugoslavia (SKJ), came to power and reformed the state as the Federal People's Republic of Yugoslavia, and the entire Chetnik leadership was either executed or forced to leave the country, with the later operating in exile.
+Josip Broz Tito led Yugoslavia until his death in 1980.
+Under his dictatorship, there have been relatively few instances of internal or external Serbian nationalist activity in national territory, with most far-right forces operating outside Yugoslavia.
+Between 1972 and 1976, several alleged collaborationists and exiled Chetniks in Western Europe were sentenced in Yugoslavia, and in March 1976, a Serb group assassinated a Yugoslav vice-consul in France.
+Shortly after Tito's death, local branches of the SKJ began promoting ethno-nationalist rhetoric, including the League of Communists of Serbia (SKS).
 The leadership of SKS was replaced by a more conservative one that argued for more nationalist views.
-The early 1980s recession had an impact on Yugoslavia, the crisis was exploited by ethnic nationalists to capture power.
+The early 1980s recession had an impact on Yugoslavia and the crisis was exploited by ethnic nationalists to capture power.
 Also, in the 1980s, a number of paramilitaries began forming in Kosovo.
 The SANU Memorandum, which was leaked in 1986, made an impact on the far-right politics in Serbia; the document combined xenophobic nationalist views with conservative socialism, and it argued for the establishment of Greater Serbia.
 Slobodan Milošević, who held conservative, communist, and anti-liberal views, supported the memorandum and used it to rise to power.
 Milošević garnered support to remove Ivan Stambolić, who opposed the memorandum, at the 8th Session of the SKS Central Committee and later organised a campaign of street protests, named the anti-bureaucratic revolution.
 This served as a resurgence of the far-right.